IreneRSun/BugTracker/Wiki/SRS/FR.md

 ### Login Page
 The login page integrates the Auth0 API, which boasts multi-factor identification and anomaly detection, for authentication and authorization.
 The user can login with their unique username and password, their Google account, or their Github account.

-### Sign Up Page
-The registration page, like the login page, also integrates the Auth0 API.
-The user can to sign up using a unique username and password, their Google account, or their Github account.
+If the user does not have a registered account, the user can select to sign up.

 ### Signed Out Page
 After the user signs out of their account, they are directed to this page, which displays a message confirming their sign out.

-### Header (When Signed In)
-The header is located at the top of every page while the user is signed in.
-It contains a New Project button, which allows the user to create a new project.

 ### Navigation Bar (When Signed In)
-This navigation bar is located on the left of every page while the user is signed in.
+This navigation bar is located at the top of every page while the user is signed in.
 It provides navigation to the following pages: My Dashboard, My Profile, My Tasks

 ### My Dashboard Page